 Ideal Clownfish Tank Size

-Typically, in the wild, Clownfish will not venture out too far from their home, which is usually a Sea Anemone.
-When they are in an aquarium environment they tend to swim up and down more often, but they still rarely travel long distances.
-Nonetheless, a Clownfish will need a rather modest-sized tank, so don't provide a tiny Clownfish tank when performing the tank set up just because they aren't particularly mobile fish.
+Typically, in the wild, clownfish will not venture too far from their home, which is usually a sea anemone in a shallow coral reef.
+When in an aquarium environment they tend to swim up and down more often, but they still rarely travel long distances.

 How Many Gallons Does a Clownfish Need

 Clownfish need at least a 10-gallon tank so they have enough room to hide and do a little exploring, however, a 20-gallon tank is certainly more suitable.
 Most tank owners prefer to give Clownfish a minimum of a 30-gallon tank (113 liters), especially if you want to keep an Anemone too.
 For each additional Clownfish you might want to add, increase the tank size by a further 10 gallons.

 Despite popular belief, larger tanks are much easier to look after than smaller ones.